 'I play American football against men'

-Samira Conteh competes in a mixed-sex league for the Kent Falcons at the University of Kent in Canterbury.
+Student Samira Conteh is the first woman in the Kent Falcons American football team at the University of Kent.

-The humanities student was the first woman in the squad and she has since recruited two other women to join her.

 -